Best Small Loans Australia

-It goes without saying, when it comes to any purchase whether that be finance, insurance, a new tv or car, you want to have peace of mind that you select the right company.
-With so many options available in the market for loans it can be a daunting task to compare and select the right company and product regardless whether it is only a small $2,000 loan or a larger amount of $35,000.
-It’s important to understand fees, charges, terms, conditions and after-sales support.
+It goes without saying that when it comes to any purchase, whether that be finance, insurance, a new tv or car, you want to have peace of mind that you select the right company.
+With so many options available in the market for loans, it can be a daunting task to compare and select the right company and product regardless of whether it's only a small $2,050 loan or a larger amount of $5,000.
+It's important to understand fees, charges, terms, conditions and after-sales support.

 What is a small loan?

-A small loan is an unsecured personal loan for an amount under $5,000.
+A small loan is a type of unsecured personal loan ranging from $2,050 to $5,000.
 They may also be referenced as a “cash loan or “short term instant loan”.
-A small loan is no different than an unsecured personal loan however due to the smaller amount, over the years the market has developed its own name for them.
-Sometimes is used instead of a credit card.
 There are several benefits in opting for a small loan rather than a credit card which include the following:

 - Interest and repayments are fixed and known upfront

 - Interest rates can be similar

 - It's not a revolving credit line which at times can lead to ongoing unnecessary use of credit

 - Significantly more flexible lending guidelines: unlike credit cards which are mainly issued by major banks, small loans come from non-banks.
 Non-banks are more open to diverse risks, making it easier to get approved compared to a credit card from the bank.

 What can a small loan be used for?